scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

  based on available experimental data.

-Fundamental combustion experiments typically study the behavior of fuels in idealized configuratinos at conditions relevant to applications in transporation, aerospace, or power generation.
+Fundamental combustion experiments typically study the behavior of fuels in idealized configurations at conditions relevant to applications in transporation, aerospace, or power generation.
 These produce useful data for validating chemical kinetic models, which in turn can support simulations of more complex applications such as internal combustion or gas turbine engines.